 - You do not have to preheat the oven.
 It just takes a bit longer.

 - I have done this with oven temperatures from 350° to 425°.
 With or without convention.
 Just adjust the time some.

 - Thinner bacon cooks faster.
 Very thick bacon will take a few minutes longer.

-- It is done when it looks done to your taste.
+- It is done when it looks cooked to your taste.

 - I generally do two sheet pans at a time in a convection oven.
-I rotate them 180-degrees and switch the top to bottom at 10 minutes.
+I rotate them front to back and switch the top to bottom at 10 minutes.

 - Cooked bacon is good refrigerated for 4-5 days and frozen for one month.

 - Reheat bacon in a microwave covered with a paper towel for about 8-10 seconds per piece.
 If frozen, thaw first.